 Potatoes: As mentioned above, I’m a big fan of using a mixture of half Yukon gold potatoes and half Russets.
 It gives you the best of both worlds — starchy and waxy potatoes — and they cook alongside one another beautifully.
 Although you are welcome to use just one variety of potatoes, if you prefer.

 Butter: When I eat mashed potatoes, I go all-out and want them to taste nice and buttery.
-We don’t add as much butter here as many recipes do, but it’s definitely indulgent.
-If you are eating dairy-free and/or vegan, feel free to substitute vegan butter.
+We don’t add as much butter here as many recipes do, because the other ingredients help to make them nice and creamy, but you are of course welcome to add in more butter if you would like.
+If you are eating dairy-free and/or vegan, feel free to use vegan butter.

 Milk: I always use whole cow’s milk in my mashed potatoes.
 But you are welcome to amp things up with half and half or heavy cream, if you prefer.
-Or use something lighter, or turn to mildly-flavored non-dairy milk alternatives.
+Or alternately, you can use a lighter milk or plain plant-based milk.

 Toppings (Optional): I like to sprinkle on some chopped chives or green onions, for some extra color and freshness.
 Plus lots and lots of freshly-cracked black pepper.
 But feel free to add on what you’d like!

-Also, see below for more ingredient variations and add-ins to try.
+Also, see notes below for more ingredient variations and add-ins to try.

 How To Make Mashed Potatoes: